 The male builds a nest platform from long sticks and twigs before pairing up with a female, and then both members of the pair may collaborate to complete the nest, though the male sometimes finishes it himself.
 The nest is up to 3 feet across and 1 foot deep.
 It is lined with pliable plant material that dries to form a cup structure.
 They don’t typically reuse nests from year to year.

 The Great Egret walks with its neck extended and its wings held close to its body.
 In flight, it is graceful and buoyant, with its neck tucked back against its shoulders and its legs trailing behind.
 Great Egrets form monogamous pairs each breeding season, though it’s not known whether the pair bond lasts through multiple years.
 Early in the breeding season adults grow long plumes on their backs, which they raise in courtship displays.
 Males perform most of the displays, which can involve preening the wings, ducking the head, holding and shaking twigs in the bill, and stretching the neck.
 Nestlings compete fiercely with each other, and dominant chicks sometimes end up stabbing the youngest siblings to death.
 The chicks also threaten and attack intruders.Back to top

-Great Egret populations increased across most of their range from 1966 to 2014, according to the North American Breeding Bird Survey, though there appears to have been a decline in Canadian populations.
-The North American Waterbird Conservation Plan estimates that there are over 180,000 breeding birds on the continent, and rates them at least a 5 out of 20 on the Continental Concern Score.
-Great Egret is not listed on the 2014 State of the Birds Watch List.
-More than 95% of the Great Egrets in North America were killed for their plumes in the late nineteenth and early twentieth centuries.
+Great Egret populations increased by approximately 1.5% per year across most of their range from 1966 to 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates there are 9.5 million breeding birds on the continent, and rates them 6 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+More than 95% of the Great Egrets in North America were killed for their plumes to decorate hats in the late nineteenth and early twentieth centuries.
 Plume-hunting was banned, for the most part, around 1910, and Great Egret populations quickly began to recover.
 Since the 1930s, the egrets have had to contend with major habitat loss and degradation, as well as threats like contaminated runoff from farm fields or sewage treatment.
-However, their populations appear stable.
-Compared to other egrets and herons, Great Egrets seem to be unfazed by habitat loss on a localized scale, even in extremely altered landscapes like the Everglades.
+However, their populations appear stable and compared to other egrets and herons, Great Egrets seem to be unfazed by habitat loss on a localized scale, even in extremely altered landscapes like the Everglades.
 Since Great Egrets are large, very mobile birds with flexible habitat preferences, environmental changes may be affecting them at a larger scale that has yet to be studied.Back to top